 According to the ‘Yahoo Lifestyle website (dated 27 September 2019), Brett Bigham, a teacher in the U.S. state of Oregon was being bitten so badly that he was sent to the hospital, just a few days before he was named Teacher of the Year, and only short time after he suffered other attacks by pupils.

 In October 2019 the Australian Broadcasting Corporation reported about a Canberra public school worker who was repeatedly bitten by one of her students.
 She was injured on a weekly basis, for six months, by a child with a mental disability.
 She stated:

-Teachers retire on medical grounds, they walk away from the profession they were once extremely passionate about, because medical experts have been able to identify that they suffer from PTSD (Post Traumatic Stress Disorder), a widely discussed and publicised illness, usually associated to soldiers returning from wars, having witnessed some of the most disturbing levels of violence.
+Many educational professionals around the world are now calling for greater protection from children who scratch, bite or punch them.
+In fact, some teachers retire on medical grounds, walking away from the profession they were once extremely passionate about, because medical experts have been able to identify that they suffer from PTSD (a well known mental illness, usually associated to soldiers returning from wars, having witnessed some of the most disturbing levels of violence.)

 The Portland Tribune reported on 01 February 2019 that eight educational assistants are suing Portland Public Schools and several administrators for $3.6 million alleging the special needs students they were supposed to assist frequently assaulted them by biting and scratching etc. The lawsuit accused the district partly of negligence.
 The lawsuit claimed the district and administrators did not sufficiently protect the educational assistants or students.